 The Paoli House is an 1870s era structure registered as a state historical site.
 The building has served as a stagecoach stop, restaurant, bar, boarding house, residence, art store, and retail shop.
 Today, the Paoli House is home to One Oak Bicycle and two private apartments.

 Built in the 1930s, this structure is notable for its oak beam supports, cinder block walls, and curved open span wood trusses.
-The barn is undergoing a complete renovation preserving the uniqueness of the original barn wrapped with modern services for a great retail space in Paoil. - available June 2025.
-Taking inquiries for pop-up retail or event use in 2025 or long-term retail rental.
-Watch our progress!
+The new renovation preserves the barn within a modern structure.
+Perfect for Paoli retail.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.